 Just about anything that, whether alone or in combination with other data points, could be used to identify an individual.
 In addition to the obvious things like name, address, government ID numbers, etc., it also includes IP addresses as well as data gleaned from cookies, apps, social media platforms, etc.

-Whew…good thing we’re not in the EU.
+Whew… a good thing we’re not in the EU.

 Want some examples?

 You might be bound by the GDPR if:

 - Your email list contains any addresses ending in country codes like .eu, .uk, .ge, etc.

 - People can access your website from within the EU